The Hub

 Take a look around

 Our modern, light and spacious village hall serves Huntingfield, Heveningham and Ubbeston.
-Anyone can rent the Hub, which is perfect for weddings, parties, social clubs, and events.
+Anyone can rent the Hub, which is perfect for weddings, parties, social clubs, and events - book online now by clicking the 'Hire the Hub' tab above.
+It's quick and easy and you'll receive instant confirmation of your booking.

 Take a look around to find out more about the space, its facilities, as well as upcoming classes, events and groups.
 You can also find out about the history of our site and the building of The Hub.